Schistosomiasis: Snails, dams, and prawns

 For many years from the 1950s onwards, vast dams and irrigation schemes were constructed, causing a massive rise in water-borne infections from schistosomiasis.
-The detailed specifications laid out in various United Nations documents since the 1950s could have minimized this problem.
-Irrigation schemes can be designed to make it hard for the snails to colonize the water and to reduce the contact with the local population.
+The detailed specifications in various United Nations documents since the 1950s could have minimized this problem.
+Irrigation schemes can be designed to make it hard for the snails to colonize the water and to reduce contact with the local population.
 Even though guidelines on how to design these schemes to minimise the spread of the disease had been published years before, the designers were unaware of them.
 The dams appear to have reduced the population of the large migratory prawn Macrobrachium, which eats the snails.
 After the construction of fourteen large dams, greater increases in schistosomiasis occurred in the historical habitats of native prawns than in other areas.
 Further, at the 1986 Diama Dam on the Senegal River, restoring prawns upstream of the dam reduced both snail density and the human schistosomiasis reinfection rate.

 Integrated strategy in China

 In China, the national strategy for schistosomiasis control has shifted three times since it was first initiated: transmission control strategy (from mid-1950s to early 1980s), morbidity control strategy (from mid-1980s to 2003), and the "new integrated strategy" (2004 to present).
 The morbidity control strategy focused on synchronous chemotherapy for humans and bovines and the new strategy developed in 2004 intervenes in the transmission pathway of schistosomiasis, mainly including replacement of bovines with machines, prohibition of grazing cattle in the grasslands, improving sanitation, installation of fecal-matter containers on boats, praziquantel drug therapy, snail control, and health education.
-A 2018 review found that the "new integrated strategy" was highly effective to reduce the rate of S. japonicum infection in both humans and the intermediate host snails and reduced the infection risk by 3–4 times relative to the conventional strategy.
+A 2018 review found that the "new integrated strategy" was highly effective in reducing the rate of S. japonicum infection in both humans and the intermediate host snails and reduced the infection risk by 3–4 times relative to the conventional strategy.